-The driving characteristics of the car are affected by the way it is loaded.Place heavy loads as far forward and as
+The driving characteristics of the car are affected by the way it is loaded.

-- Secure the load to the tie downs, see page 131. - The load should be such that the car's total weight or axle weight are not exceeded, see page 260. - Heavy loads mean that the car's center of gravity is further back.
-As a result, the car will sway more during evasive steering. - Never exceed the permissible load in the roof box \, even if there is room for more. - Ensure that the tire pressure is correct slight overinflation is preferable to underinflation. - The braking distance of a loaded car is always greater.
-Keep your distance from the vehicle in front. - Roof loads can negatively affect telecommunication.
+- · Place heavy loads as far forward and as low as possible in the trunk. - · Secure the load to the tie downs, see page 131. - The load should be such that the car's total weight or axle weight are not exceeded, see page 258. - · Heavy loads mean that the car's center of gravity is further back.
+As a result, the car will sway more during evasive steering. - · Never exceed the permissible load in the roof box \, even if there is room for more. - Ensure that the tire pressure is correct slight overinflation is preferable to underinflation. - The braking distance of a loaded car is always greater.
+Keep your distance from the vehicle in front. - · Roof loads can negatively affect telecommunication.

-Tire pressure, see page 269.
+Tire pressure, see page 263.

-Additional information on tires, see page 222.
+Additional information on tires, see page 220.